Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 At level 2, the intense flow of magical energy runs through you, knitting your wounds together as it shrouds you in a magical barrier.
 Whenever you spend essence, you may spend that much essence again, gaining 4 life for each point of essence spent in this fashion.

 ## Warded by the Weave
 At level 3, you wrap the threads of magic around you, distorting the fabric of space to protect you from blows.
-The die size of your block reaction is increased once.
-After you use the Block reaction, gain absorption equal to the amount of damage that you would have blocked, even if that much damage was not dealt to you.
+The die size of your Block reaction is increased once.
+After you use the Block reaction, gain absorption equal to the total damage that your Block reaction would have absorbed (even if less damage than that was dealt to you).

 ## Thread Twisting.
 Also at 3rd level, you begin to master the true deftness required to work with the Weave.
 As a minor action, you may change the target of a pattern you have cast this turn or sustained, so long as the new target would be valid if you were to cast the pattern anew.